garyleung142857/bridge-notes-11ty/bridge/system/Hybrid.md

 {{#opts}}
 1!N - 2!S; 2!N/3!C - 3!D
-3!H: 4- controls.
+3!H: 3- controls.
 Responder bids 3!S to ask.
-3!N shows 3- controls and 4!C+ shows 4 controls and the lowest 4+ suit.
+3!N shows 2- controls and 4!C+ shows 3 controls and the lowest 4+ suit.
-3!S: 5 controls
+3!S: 4 controls
-3!N: 6 controls
+3!N: 5 controls
-4!X: 7+ controls with X as the lowest 4+ suit.
+4!X: 6+ controls with X as the lowest 4+ suit.
 {{/opts}}

 Then, the development follows the rules below: